KressP/peter_kress/content/authors/admin/_index.md

 ## About Me

 I am a 4th year Econ PhD student at the Swiss Insitute for Empirical Economic Research at the University of St. Gallen.
-In my research, I combine structural models, official microdata, and transaction-level credit card data to study questions at the intersection of macro, household finance, and public economics.
+In my research, I combine structural models, and microdata such as transaction-level credit card data to study questions at the intersection of macro, household finance, and public economics.